![]() |

 2) 660 hours (or its equivalent) in clinical training.

-A) The program must assure that each student participates in a minimum of 500 hours in the supervised care of patients using acupuncture.
-This portion of the clinical training, conducted under the supervision of program-approved supervisors, must consist of 250 student-performed treatments where students conduct patient interviews, participate in treatment planning, perform appropriate acupuncture treatments, and follow up on patients' responses to treatment.
+A) The program must assure that each student participates in a minimum of 510 hours in the supervised care of patients using acupuncture.
+This portion of the clinical training, conducted under the supervision of program-approved supervisors, must consist of at least 250 student-performed treatments where students conduct patient interviews, perform diagnosis and treatment planning, perform appropriate acupuncture treatments, and follow-up on patients' responses to treatment.

 B) The supervised clinical practice must be an internship that provides the student training in all phases of patient care and must be conducted in a teaching clinic operated by the institution or in a clinical facility with a formal affiliation with the institution where the institution exercises academic oversight substantially equivalent to the academic oversight exercised for teaching clinics operated by the institution, where: